RAGbridge/atlassian-to-rag/README.md

 ## Acknowledgments 🙏

-- Atlassian Confluence API Documentation
+- Atlassian API Documentation
 - The open-source community
 - BeautifulSoup4 for HTML processing
+- All contributors to this project